LAUREL NASUKAs TROPES

 Badass Normal: Compared to Anthony and even the Underworld god before her.
 Laurel has no royal or illustrious ancestry, no mutant shape-shifting abilities, no manufactured magical vessel, and no physical alterations.
 She earned what she is as a result of her ability and hard work.

-Horns of Villainy: Subverted.
-She is the only one of the two dragon gods to have actual horns in her true form.
-Not only is she the only undeniably good among them, she serves as the goddess of justice.
+Horns of Villainy: Zig-Zagged.
+She is the only one of the two dragon gods to have actual horns in her true form, and she's considered not evil, but callous.

 Broken Ace: Laurel was never able to help her former teacher (the dragon god before her) and only took his place to honour his memory.
 She was unable to convince her former eye from abandoning the path of righteousness.
 She also blames herself for the near-death of Medea and the loss of her arm.
 And despite her apparent big ego, she had a lot of self-loathing, feeling she must keep atoning for partaking in the same methods Warren forced Medea to do in order to gain more power (but she did it on purpose).
 The fact she considers Medea the one thing she did right as the necromancer is being honourably discarded, says a lot about how much Laurel hated about herself.